LHWLucas/Latent-diffusion-based-novel-scene-generation-and-pedestrian-and-segmentation/README.md

 •	blender_outpaint_testing.py : creating blended stitched dataset from the testing dataset

-•	driveuploader500.py : uploading results to google drive for output results from training the inpaint model for 500 epochs

-•	driveuploader1000.py : uploading results to google drive for output results from training the inpaint model for 1000 epochs

-•	driveuploader1500.py : uploading results to google drive for output results from training the inpaint model for 1500 epochs

-•	driveuploader2000.py : uploading results to google drive for output results from training the inpaint model for 2000 epochs

-•	driveuploader2500.py : uploading results to google drive for output results from training the inpaint model for 2500 epochs

-•	driveuploader3000.py : uploading results to google drive for output results from training the inpaint model for 3000 epochs

 •	testbasesd.py : testing base inpaint sd model without any fine tuning on outpainting task but results weren’t satisfactory

 •	imagecaptioner.py : we added manual prompts by loading from a text file with base inpaint sd model to see changes in results but still results weren’t visually appealing but a slight improvement

-•	driveuploader2.py : uploading results from using text prompts from file to the google drive

 •	clipcaptioner.py : we used clip model for generating prompts from input images for both front and front right images and generate these prompts automatically and save it as a image, prompt pair for both front and front right images separately

 •	metadatcreator.py : merges the front and front right csv files with adding front or front right as keyword to each promt depending on the image is from front or front right csv

-•	filecopierfr.py : copying image files from front right images to a training dataset directory

-•	filecopierf.py : copying image files from front images to a training dataset directory and merging the front and front right images to create a merged dataset for training

-•	driveuploaderckpt.py : we quickly trained a base sd model with waymo dataset and then uploading this fine tuned base sd model as we wanted to try the next idea of merging this base sd model with the inapint model which we do online using google colab and automatic1111 model merging

-•	drivedownloaderckpt.py : downloading the merged ckpt for merged inpaint sd model from google drive that we saved from automatic1111 checkpoint merging  procedure

 •	testmerged.py : we tested the merged model for outpainting but got the worst results as outpainted region was just random noise

-•	driveuploadermerged.py : uploading the results for merged model to google drive

 •	maskrcnndreambooth.py : tried SAM (segment anything model) in conjunction with maskrcnn model to get crispier and visually appealing masks by keeping only those good clean masks from sam model which are intersecting the maskrcnn model’s masks by more than 90% pixel area wise ensuring we only keep those masks of pedestrians and vehicles which maskrcnn model was trained to recognise